-This is a structured program designed to help people with mental illness learn and develop coping and life skills and to manage the symptoms of mental illness more effectively.
+This is a structured program designed to help people with a mental health condition learn and develop coping and life skills and to manage the symptoms of the mental health condition more effectively.
 The program lasts at least three hours per day.
 The program includes skill-building activities and therapies.